-General Martin Dempsey: [00:12:30] It turned out to be a wonderful Tour of Duty, but there were moments when it was like The Gang That Couldn't Shoot Straight.
-By the way, I ended up doing the same job as the three-start five years later in Iraq.
+General Martin Dempsey: [00:12:30] It turned out to be a wonderful tour of duty, but there were moments when it was like The Gang That Couldn't Shoot Straight.
+By the way, I ended up doing the same job as the three-star five years later in Iraq.
 And by the way, that was the job that was actually going to decide whether the United States would ever go home again or not.
-Because at the time, if we're doing all the heavy lifting on security and they're not --first of all, human nature, they're going to be happy to let us do it.
+Because at the time, if we're doing all the heavy lifting on security and they're not -- first of all, human nature, they're going to be happy to let us do it.

 Jordan Harbinger: [00:12:59] Sure.